What is a gastroenterology consultation?

 When should I have a gastroenterology consultation appointment?

-Can I bring a family member or loved one to my consultation appointment?
+Can I bring a family member to my consultation appointment?

 We strongly recommend having a family member or loved one attend your consultation.
 Having a trusted person accompany you can help overcome any concerns or nervousness.
 Also, having someone with you can help if you have a lot of questions and want to make sure they are all covered, or if you want someone available to listen or take notes.

 This depends on the individual circumstances.
 In some instances, a GI consultation will be on one-time visit, where we render an opinion and recommendation and you return to your primary provider.
 In other situations (e.g. chronic GI diseases), we will provide you with on-going care – often for decades!
 In others, we will see you next when we perform a procedure for you, or to discuss the results of an imaging study or blood or stool test.